-Strive not to get carried away with "devices" (MP3 players, DVD viewers, e-book readers, iThings, etc.), especially on leisure trips.
+Strive not to get carried away with "devices", especially on leisure trips.
 It hardly qualifies as "travel" if you are attempting to haul your familiar environment along with you.
 While you should, of course, make your own decisions about what is "essential" to your journeys, realize that Paris, Santiago, and Beijing can all appear disappointingly similar when experienced through the window of a Starbucks, to a soundtrack of the Backstreet Boys.

 camera (lenses? flash? tripod? extra cards & batteries? charger? download adapter?)

 A camera, either one built in to a smart phone or a stand-alone version (for the latter, I'd recommend a state-of-the-art "point and shoot", unless you really want to lug that SLR around), is a significant part of many trips.
 Philip Greenspun offers wise words on the topic of staying small.

 Consider also the use of higher-capacity memory cards (as shown at right); a 4GB (or greater) card can capture thousands of high-resolution photos, reducing (even eliminating) the need for downloading during your trip.
 It's easy to lose track of how full your memory cards are, so make it a point to empty them before embarking on trips, especially lengthy ones.
 If you're carrying a laptop, of course, you can download photos to it — or transfer them to a flash drive (see below) — as you go.